syncfusion-content/asp.netwebforms-docs/aspnet/Chart/Chart-Title.md

 ![](Chart-Title_images/Chart-Title_img3.png)

-We can trim, wrap and wrapAndTrim to the chart title using textOverflow property.
+We can trim, wrap and wrapAndTrim to the chart sub title using textOverflow property.
 The original text will be displayed on mouse hover.

 {% highlight javascript %}